 Miniaturization of the instrument and using a pulse-based measurement scheme also offer an immediate benefit to sounding rocket missions.
 The reduction of power, mass, and volume will enable the instrument to be flown on many more sounding rockets than at present.
 The faster measurement is especially valuable since the ionospheric plasma changes in character most rapidly with altitude.

 Rao, Arun J., "Analog Front-End Design Using the gm/ID Method for a Pulse-Based Plasma Impedance Probe System" (2010).
 All Graduate Theses and Dissertations.
-Paper 675.
+675.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .